moomoolive/struct-vec/README.md

 ES6 array destructuring operator (`const [element] = vec`), spread operator (`...vec`), and for...of loops (`for (const el of vec)`) should be avoided except if you want to [cast a vec to an array](#casting) or something similar.

-These operators force vecs to deserialize their internal binary representation of structs to objects - [which is costly](#es6-iterator-loop) and can cause some unexpected side-effects due to fact that they [return elements by value , NOT by reference](#elements-of-a-vec-are-not-reference-types).
+These operators force vecs to deserialize their internal binary representation of structs to objects - [which is costly](#es6-iterator-loop) and can cause some unexpected side-effects due to fact that they return elements by [value](#default_struct_field_e), NOT by reference.

 NOTE: the `values`, `entries`, `keys` methods are also es6 iterators.